purohitdheeraj/shilpkart-ecommerce/README.md

 {
   "Project Name": "ShilpKart",
-  "Tech Stack": "ReactJS, MockBee, Inclusive UI", "description": Shilpkart is an e-commerece platform made to promote our  indegenous art and help Indian artisans to sell their products directly
+  "Tech Stack": "ReactJS, MockBee, Inclusive UI", "description": Shilpkart is an e-commerce platform made to promote our  indegenous art and help Indian artisans to sell their products directly
 }
 ```